newivy2/TierScope/readme.md

 ### Step 3: Verify Installation
 1. Navigate to any Chaturbate broadcast room
-2. Look for the TierScope panel in the top-left corner of the page
+2. Look for the TierScope panel in the top-right corner of the page
 3. If you see the colored tier bars and viewer counts, installation is complete

 ---